Social Work Major

 FVSU’s Bachelor of Social Work degree program prepares students for immediate employment or graduate study in mental health clinical services and social services.
 The curriculum utilizes class and field instructions to develop and strengthen the attitudes, values, skills and knowledge necessary for success in this field.

-FVSU’s Bachelor of Social Work degree program is administered through the Behavioral Sciences Department in the College of Arts and Sciences.
+FVSU’s Bachelor of Social Work degree program is administered through the Department of Behavioral and Social Sciences in the College of Arts and Sciences.
 For major and minor requirements, please visit the department’s Degree Maps page.